-Overseas: Emissions volume: OECD StatExtracts Complete Databases Available Via OECD's Library Volume of power generated: IEA Energy Balances of OECD Countries (2012) Japan: Materials published by The Federation of Electric Power Companies of Japan
+Overseas: Emissions volume: OECD StatExtracts Complete Databases Available Via OECD's Library

-(10 electric power company and J-POWER) Figures for Isogo and J-POWER are formulated from results for 2013
+Volume of power generated: IEA Energy Balances of OECD Countries (2012) Japan: Materials published by The Federation of Electric Power Companies of Japan (10 electric power company and J-POWER)

-Isogo Thermal Power Station (Yokohama City)
+Figures for Isogo and J-POWER are formulated from results for 2014

-At generation point: the power generation efficiency calculated by using the amount of electric power at the point of generation (amount of electric power at the time of generation by the generator).
+Takasago Thermal Power Station (Hyogo Prefecture)

-At transmission point: the power generation efficiency calculated by using the amount of electric power at the point of transmission (amount of electric power at point of generation minus internal power (power used in the generation process)).
+- At generation point: the power generation efficiency calculated by using the amount of electric power at the point of generation (amount of electric power at the time of generation by the generator). - At transmission point: the power generation efficiency calculated by using the amount of electric power at the point of transmission (amount of electric power at point of generation minus internal power (power used in the generation process)). - The amount of generated heat calculated as the state of the water included in the combustion gases is referred to as the higher heating value (HHV), and the amount of generated heat calculated as the state of the steam that water evaporates into is referred to as the lower heating value (LHV).
+At the LHV, the heat to vaporize water is consumed, and therefore the amount of heat generated is lower than HHV by that amount.